TykTechnologies/tyk-docs-hugo/tyk-docs/content/universal-data-graph/concepts/field_mappings.md

 [
   {
   "id": 1,
-  "user": "Martin Buhr"
+  "name": "Martin Buhr",
+  "phone-number": "+12 3456 7890"
   }
 ]
 ```
-UDG will not be able to automatically parse `id` and `name` and fields mapping needs to be used as well.
+UDG will not be able to automatically parse `id`, `name` and `phone-number` and fields mapping needs to be used as well.
 To get the response from inside the brackets the following syntax has to be used in field mapping: `[0]`.

 It is also possible to use this syntax for nested paths.
 For example: `[0].user.phone-number`